History Files

 Son of Hadianu.

-With the city reaching its peak under Kapara, the king builds a palace at Guzana in neo-Hittite style from which 187 reliefs would later be discovered by archaeologists and which at this time decorate the base of the palace's south wall.
-The reliefs alternate between red ochre-tinted limestone and black basalt slabs.
+With the state of Bit-Bahiani reaching its peak under Kapara, the king builds a palace at Guzana in the neo-Hittite style from which one hundred and eighty-seven reliefs will later be discovered by archaeologists.

 894 BC

 Adad-Nirari II of Assyria makes Bit-Bahiani tributary to the empire.
-The ruling house remains on the throne but as far as the Assyrians are concerned, they are nothing more than governors.
+The ruling house remains on the throne but, as far as the Assyrians are concerned, they are nothing more than governors.
 The city of Sikani seems to be their religious centre, housing the god Adad.

 Sassu-nuri